-(1) 20 first year ★1.5 MBA courses

-- (2) ORG A 641

-- (3) Three ★3 International Business courses

-- (4) Four ★3 Business electives

-- (5) One ★3 project covering an international topic

-Length of Program

-Students enrolled in this program on a full-time basis can complete it in two calendar years.
+- (1) ★30 required MBA core courses - (2) SMO 641 - (3) One ★3 International Business course - (4) Two ★3 International Business electives (chosen from an approved list) - (5) Four ★3 approved graduate-level electives - (6) One ★3 project covering an international topic Length of Program Students enrolled in this program on a full-time basis can complete it in two calendar years.
 Alternatively, this course-based MBA program may be taken on a part-time basis; however, it must be completed within six consecutive years from initial registration in the program.

-195.8.9 The MBA with Specialization in Leisure and Sport Management

-The Faculty of Business, in conjunction with the Faculty of Physical Education and Recreation, offers a program leading to an MBA with specialization in Leisure and Sport Management.
+205.9.9 The MBA with Specialization in Leisure and Sport Management The Faculty of Business, in conjunction with the Faculty of Physical Education and Recreation, offers a program leading to an MBA with specialization in Leisure and Sport Management.
 The purpose of this applied administrative studies master's program is to prepare graduate students to become practising managers/leaders in leisure and sport management.

-Entrance Requirements

-Applicants holding any recognized undergraduate degree will be considered for admission to this program.
+Entrance Requirements Applicants holding any recognized undergraduate degree will be considered for admission to this program.
 Admission to the MBA (Leisure and Sport Management) Program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
-For candidates interested in this program, some work experience is desirable.
+For candidates interested in this program, a minimum of two years' full-time work experience is desirable.
 The recommendation for admission will be made by a selection committee consisting of representatives from the Faculty of Business and the Faculty of Physical Education and Recreation.

-Program Requirements

-The course requirements are as follows:
+Program Requirements The course requirements are as follows:

-- 16 ★1.5 MBA courses and two ★3 elective MBA courses with ORG A 641 strongly recommended. - (2) Three ★3 graduate Physical Education and Recreation courses chosen from an approved list. - (3) Two ★3 graduate Physical Education and Recreation courses. - (4) Two ★3 approved graduate courses from any Faculty at the University of Alberta. - (5) One internship or project equivalent to two ★3 courses.

-Length of Program Students enrolled in this program on a full-time basis can complete it in two calendar years.
+- (1) ★30 required MBA core courses - (2) Three ★3 approved graduate-level electives - (3) SMO 64 - (4) Three ★3 graduate Physical Education and Recreation courses chosen from an approved list - (5) Two ★3 graduate Physical Education and Recreation courses Length of Program Students enrolled in this program on a full-time basis can complete it in two calendar years.
 Alternatively, this course-based MBA program may be taken on a part-time basis; however, it must be completed within six consecutive years from initial registration in the program.
-195.8.10 The MBA with Specialization in Natural Resources and Energy The MBA with Specialization in Natural Resources and Energy trains managers to develop an analytical expertise specifically focused in the areas of natural resources and energy.
+205.9.10 The MBA with Specialization in Natural Resources and Energy The MBA with Specialization in Natural Resources and Energy trains managers to develop an analytical expertise specifically focused in the areas of natural resources and energy.
 The program is designed for students to develop a broad understanding of the resource and energy industries, from the exploration and project development phases, through extraction and transformation, to transportation, logistics marketing and market issues.
 This allows students to address and analyze key strategic questions facing today's business leaders and policy makers.
-Entrance Requirements Applicants must first be enrolled in the MBA program (see §195.8.2) and must have successfully completed the first set of six-week courses to be considered for admission.
-Admission is based on the applicant's grades in these courses, as well as on the applicability of the individual's undergraduate degree program.
+Entrance Requirements Applicants holding any recognized undergraduate degree will be considered for admission to this program.
+Admission to the MBA (Natural Resources and Energy) program is based on the applicant's undergraduate grades, three letters of reference, a statement of purpose explaining how this program relates to the applicant's career goals, and the Graduate Management Admission Test score.
+For candidates interested in this program, a minimum of two years' full-time work experience is desirable.
 Program Requirements The course requirements are as follows: